 Fallers, better known as lumberjacks, use their knowledge of tree characteristics and cutting techniques to take down trees Paul Bunyon-style.
 It’s a somewhat easy business to break into — woodsmen and women only need a high school diploma and moderate on-the-job training.

-Logging workers in general are set to see 7% job growth through 2030.
-Plus, you might come away looking like the Brawny paper towel guy, who everyone knows is a total fox.
+Logging workers in general are set to see negative job growth (-4%) through 2031, but the Bureau of Labor Statistics expects 7,200 job openings per year during that time.
+If you score one, you might come away looking like the Brawny paper towel guy, who everyone knows is a total fox.

 Ever heard a musician say, “Wow, the acoustics are great in here”?
 Well, you could be responsible for making the acoustics great in there.
 With no education requirements and just some moderate on-the-job training, you’ll be ready to put acoustical tiles and other shock-absorbing materials on walls and ceilings to reduce or reflect sound.

 Ah yes, the undertaker.
 Though it might not have been your first choice on career day, this job is a respected and essential one that helps those in mourning.
 Also known as funeral directors, you need an associate’s degree, postsecondary certification and moderate to long-term training to have this job.
 You’d be responsible for arranging and directing funeral services, coordinating the transportation of bodies to the mortuary, interviewing family members, selecting pallbearers and more.
 It’s a tough job that requires boundless compassion, but in the end, you’d earn a salary well over the national median.

 - Median hourly wage: $25.50